Skip to main content

 The Architectural Integrity of Bone

 Your bones are in a constant state of remodeling.
 Specialized cells called osteoclasts remove old, worn-out bone, while other cells, osteoblasts, build new bone.
 Estrogen plays a crucial role in moderating the activity of osteoclasts.
-When estrogen levels decline, as they do with anastrozole therapy, activity can increase, leading to a net loss of bone mass over time.
+When estrogen levels decline, as they do with anastrozole therapy, osteoclast activity can increase, leading to a net loss of bone mass over time.

 This is the biological reality of the treatment.
 The opportunity lies in supporting the other side of the equation ∞ the osteoblasts.
 Your lifestyle choices directly influence how effectively these bone-building cells can do their job.

 The primary pillars of this support system are nutrition and physical activity.
 Certain nutrients are the literal raw materials for bone matrix, while specific types of physical activity provide the mechanical stimulus that signals the body to strengthen the skeleton.
-These interventions work together to create an internal environment that is conducive to preserving (BMD).
-This is a proactive stance, one that puts you in a collaborative role with your oncology team to manage your overall health throughout your treatment journey.
+These interventions work together to create an internal environment that is conducive to preserving bone mineral density (BMD).

 Foundational Pillars of Skeletal Support